Dental Practice Software Development Company

 Established dental practice management platforms handle core scheduling, charting, and billing well for most practices.
 Custom software is the right choice when: you're a DSO with multi-location requirements the platform doesn't support well; your patient engagement and recall automation needs exceed the platform's built-in tools; you need integrations the platform doesn't offer; you want to build a patient loyalty or membership programme connected to your clinical and billing data; or you're building a dental technology product to sell to other practices.
 For most single-location practices, the established platforms are the right answer.
 For groups and DSOs with integration and automation requirements, custom development often pays for itself in staff time savings and patient retention improvement.

 Yes, where APIs exist.
 We integrate with Open Dental (open source, full API access), Dentrix (via Dentrix Enterprise API), and Eaglesoft where integration points are available.
-Dental imaging system integration depends on the system -- most modern digital imaging systems support standard DICOM or have vendor APIs.
+Dental imaging system integration depends on the system: most modern digital imaging systems support standard DICOM or have vendor APIs.
 The integration scope is always defined during discovery because the complexity varies significantly by system and the specific data flows required.
-We don't guarantee integrations for systems without documented APIs -- we evaluate feasibility before committing to scope.
+We don't guarantee integrations for systems without documented APIs.
+We evaluate feasibility before committing to scope.

 What clients say